EDUCATION EMPLOYEE WELL-BEING GRANT PROGRAM

-OEA Choice Trust recognizes school districts, education service districts and community colleges face many diverse health and wellness issues; that’s why our School Employee Wellness Grant Program allows the flexibility to tailor programs to best match the unique goals and needs of local districts to promote the well-being of all staff.
+Education Employee Well-being Grants are awarded for up to $100,000 over 5 years.
+The Trust works with grantees to develop effective, engaging and sustainable School Employee Wellness programs.
+OEA Choice Trust recognizes school districts, education service districts and community colleges face many diverse health and wellness issues; that’s why the Education Employee Well-being Grant Program allows the flexibility to tailor programs to best match the unique goals and needs of local districts to promote the well-being of all staff.

 COMPETITIVE GRANT OPPORTUNITY

 Fall 2022 applications are due the last Friday in October, October 28.